WICG/manifest-incubations/borderless/explainer.md

 ### 1. Setting the `display_override` to borderless

-To provide the maximum addressable area for web content, the User Agent (UA) will create a frameless window removing all UA provided Chrome, leaving only resizing of the window from its borders.
+To provide the maximum addressable area for web content, the User Agent (UA) will create a frameless window removing all UA provided by the browser, leaving only resizing of the window from its borders.
 The removed window controls will be enabled using AWC and HTML/JavaScript/CSS (see non-goals and [additional-windowing-controls explainer](<[http://go/additional-windowing-controls](https://github.com/ivansandrk/additional-windowing-controls/blob/main/awc-explainer.md)>)).
-Additionally to hiding the native title bar, also the menu button is hidden.

 Example apps in borderless mode could look e.g. like below but the appearance would eventually fully depend on what the developer would implement.